pragdave/cs3342_smurf/README.md

 I've included in this PR:

-[ ] everything I'll need to build a running version of your submission (source,
+[ x ] everything I'll need to build a running version of your submission (source,
     dependency loading, etc)

-[ ] a build file that will create an executable (if required)
+[ x ] a build file that will create an executable (if required)

-[ ] a script that will run the tests (if you're making a test-based submission)
+[ x ] a script that will run the tests (if you're making a test-based submission)

 (see [Deliverables](#deliverables) for more details)